 chauffeur driven service mostly for businessmen and the stars.
 Leaving his

 business in 1996, he now concentrates on his work as a Humanist Celebrant,

 lecturer and author.

-A Prized Pupil! continues the story of Roger Wallace which the author started in his book An Evacuee, and whilst remaining works of fiction both books are drawn from his own life
+A Prized Pupil! and A Reluctant Seaman continue the story of Roger Wallace which the author started in his book An Evacuee, and whilst remaining works of fiction all three books are drawn closely from his own life

 Twice married, he and Wendy share fifteen grandchildren.
 In their spare time they are to be found at their home